phoenix850508/TodoList/README.md

 TodoList is the first React todo I built based on the ACs material, using JSX syntax and follows the React coding style to create reusable UI components.

+You can view the site on https://phoenix850508.github.io/TodoList/login to view the todo list

+demo-username: demo123
+demo-password: demo123

 ## Install the project

 1. Ensure already installed `node.js`